My first meal in Kyoto was dinner at this small, homey Okonomiyaki (Japanese savory pancake) restaurant on Sanjo-jingu-Michi (Okonomiyaki Bonbori).

 .
 The owners were a lovely elderly couple.
 The menu was simple, with a variety of Okonomiyaki, noodles, and stir-fried dishes.
 There is no English menu available.
 Luckily, my sister could read and speak Japanese.

 My sister and I were tired after a day of traveling, so we did not order too much.
-We ordered a stir-fry vegetable, fried kimchi udon noodles, and a seafood Okonomiyaki.
+We ordered a stir-fried vegetable, fried kimchi udon noodles, and a seafood Okonomiyaki.
 The fried kimchi udon noodle was better than I expected.
 It is a mixture of sweet, salty, and sour (from the kimchi).
-The pork slices in the fried udon were especially tender and savory; they had absorbed all the different flavors.
+The pork slices in the fried udon were incredibly tender and savory; they had absorbed all the different flavors.

 It was our first time having Okonomiyaki.
 It was intriguing watching the man make it.
 We were full of anticipation.
 When the Okonomiyaki was placed in front of us, we were like two children who could not wait to dig into a bowl of cookies. 🙂

 I could only taste the sweetness of the Okonomiyaki sauce on my first bite, but as I ate, the other flavors (the vegetables, egg, shrimp, and squid) began to present themselves.
 It was a savory pancake indeed and also very filling!